How to Buy Properties from a Wholesaler

 Evaluate the Investment Property

-Your main job in buying from a wholesaler is to be able to evaluate each investments property to make sure it is profitable for you.
+Your main job in buying from a wholesaler in is to be able to evaluate each investments property to make sure it is profitable for YOU.

 Don’t allow the fear that a wholesaler may be unethical deter you from buying wholesale deals.
-Think about it.
-When you are dealing directly with a motivated homeowner, do you know if they are ethical?
+Think about it, when you are dealing directly with a motivated home owner, do you know if they are ethical?
 Of course not.
 And, a lot aren’t.
-We've had sellers tell us they owe $50K on a house, and when we pulled the title report, there’s $150K in liens!
+I’ve had sellers tell me they owe $50k on a house, and when I pull the title report there’s $150k in liens.

 When you hunt real estate bargains, look at a wholesaler just like any other home seller in the field; no better, no worse.
-You don’t try to buy a house from a homeowner and ask them to tell you whether it’s a good deal or not.
+You don’t try to buy a house from a homeowner, and ask them to tell you whether it’s a good deal or not.
 It’s like asking a car salesman if you should buy a new car.
-They shall certainly try and convince you to do so!
+Their answer is “Of Course!”.
 You expect them to advertise the best points, and then you will make the decision, based on your own due diligence, if it makes sense or not.
 Approach buying a wholesale house in the same way.

-Do Your Due Diligence on Realty in Washington
+Do Your Due Diligence on Realty in NC

 When you receive a wholesaler’s ad for a property, your first job is to decide whether to pursue it further or not.
-Quickly weed out those that do not meet your investment criteria.
+Quickly weed out those that do not meet your investment criteria or that of your investor group.
 If you are not interested in the deal at this point, there is no need to verify any of the info.

 If you want single family rehabs and the ad is for an apartment building, you can quickly rule that property out.
 But, if the property does meet your criteria, then verify all the information.
 Use your own investment formulas, and create the offer that makes financial sense for your investing business.